apache/metron/metron-platform/metron-parsers/README.md

 parse, are sent along to the error queue with a message indicating that there was an error in parse along with a stacktrace.
 This is to distinguish from the invalid messages.

+## Filtered

+One can also filter a message by specifying a `filterClassName` in the parser config.
+Filtered messages are just dropped rather than passed through.

 ## Parser Architecture

 ![Architecture](parser_arch.png)